What is a California Money Transmitter Bond?

 - Suspending payment of its obligations

-- Failing to terminate or remove an agent after he or she is found to be in violation of the law
+- Failing to terminate or remove an agent after he or she is found to violate the law

 If the money transmitter acts in violation of the industry regulations or relevant laws and causes financial loss, the harmed may make a claim against the bond.
 The principal is then responsible for reimbursing the surety for any damages that are paid.